mikeasilva/playbill/README.md

 The first thing I discovered is that the author threw out data from 5 shows (Brooklyn, I Am My Own Wife, Marc Salem’s Mind Games on Broadway, Reckless, and Twelve Angry Men).
-They didn’t explain this nor their reasoning.
+They did not explain this nor their reasoning.
 So the chart should have looked like this:

 ![](README_files/figure-gfm/figure-2-1.png)<!-- -->